Obstacles to receiving mental health services among African American youth: Clinician and therapeutic factors

+Additionally, studies have shown that the clinical presentation of signs and symptoms varies among African American teenagers.
+Clinicians underdiagnosed depression in African Americans adolescents due to little education about variance in symptoms of depression that black youth express.
+Research has shown African American youth are more likely to use stronger language to describe their symptoms of depression when compared to white youth.
+As a result, clinicians often misunderstand the language used by African American youths to express depression, mistaking it for aggression and irritability instead of recognizing signs of hopelessness and sadness.
+This contributes to the underdiagnosis of depression among African American adolescents.

 School system

 In a focus group study of teachers in schools consisting of 96% to 100% of Black students, the following systematic barriers for child mental health service use was identified: “a lack of resources in the school, large class sizes, no zero tolerance for certain behaviors, a lack of parenting classes, too much bureaucracy that impeded change, too many administrators and not enough teachers, and administrators focusing only on schools that are doing well”.
 Another obstacle to seeking mental health services was the child's home, environment, and/or living situation.
 Furthermore, parents expressed difficulties in navigating the school system.
 Parents might assume it was the school's job to solve their child's mental health problems.
 Parents or primary caregivers sometimes viewed the teachers as part of the problem when wanting to obtain mental health care for their child.
 Parents tend to not respond to the school when they are contacted about mental health services or their information was incorrect (i.e., their telephone numbers and addresses).
 When an African American student lived in a foster home, lived with their grandparents, or lived in a homeless shelter it was difficult to receive services because the student was hard to get in contact with.